mwernli/digilog-crawling/README.md

 docker exec -it digilog-postgres psql postgresql://digilog@localhost/digilog
 ```
 ## Logging
 All logs go to Kibana via Dockers fluentd-driver.
-Navigate to http://localhost:5601 to inspect the logs.
-Filter for
+Navigate to http://localhost:5601 to inspect the logs (choose Analytics -> Discover from the menu).

+After an initial setup, you need to create an index pattern so Kibana knows which data to display.
+If this is the case a button labelled "Create index pattern" should be visible after navigating to Analytics -> Discover.
+Click this button and enter `fluentd-*` as the index pattern name and click "next step".
+Choose `@timestamp` in the dropdown and then click "Create index pattern".

-@log_name to see the log output of a container of a specific image (postgres-db, flyway, mongo-db, scrapy).
+Filter for @log_name to see the log output of a container of a specific image (postgres-db, flyway, mongo-db, scrapy).
 ## Crawling
 ### Running a crawl
 Use the scrapy-image built above to run a crawl of a webpage like so: